lindattt/ainfo-project/source/sphinx.rst

 	html_static_path = []

 This variable consists of paths that contain custom static files, i.e. CSS files that enable to customize the style of the HTML output.
-For example, we can create a file :file:`custom.css` in the :file:`_static` folder and change the main body font family, from sans-serif (which is default for furo's theme) to serif:
+For example, we can create a file :file:`custom.css` in the :file:`_static` folder and change the main body font family, from sans-serif to serif:

 .. code-block:: python